buddypress/next-template-packs/README.md

 I've added new templates to be able to load the primary nav dynamically: where it is today or in a widget.
 This leaves the choice to the user about the layout of this area. (horizontally or vertically)
 ![The Primary Nav Widget](https://cldup.com/a8FG-YCoMG.png)

+### Javascript - updated and improved ###

+A primary focus has been on Javascript and Ajax actions, by trying to split the huge buddypress.js file into smaller parts, loading it into the footer and loading smaller parts only when needed and by using json replies into the Ajax actions.

 ### A more dynamic activity stream